Gaslighting VS Lying: 7 Differences You Should Understand

 Identifying or recognizing when someone is gaslighting you is often tricky since different methods are used.
 These techniques are usually subtle and include withholding, denying, countering, diverting, blocking, forgetting, and trivializing.

 It’s easy to overlook gaslighting if the individual is someone you trust, love, respect, or admire.
-Furthermore, gaslighters tend to isolate their victims from their loved ones, so they can’t alert them of what’s taking place.
+Furthermore, gaslighters isolate their victims from their loved ones so they can’t alert them of what’s happening.

-Many times, the individual only realizes what is happening when they are confronted with the psychological impact of getting gaslighted.
+Often, the individual only realizes what is happening when confronted with the psychological impact of getting gaslighted.
 Common long-term effects or symptoms you’ve suffered from gaslighting include:

 • Increased self-doubt